ergebnis/.github/README.md

 This action creates a release.

-This is usefull when you automatically want to create releases with [automatically generated release notes](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes).
+This is useful when you automatically want to create releases with [automatically generated release notes](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes).

 ```yaml